taiyo-s/Boggle-Solver/README.md

 2. For Windows: Simply double click "gethintwin.exe"
 For Mac: double click "gethintmac.command"

-3. Wait for "Enter Board Here" and then input in the board from left to right:
+3. Wait for "Enter Board Here" and then input in the board from left to right, followed by a newline character (Press Enter):

 i.e.